 There are several financial instruments one can trade with.
 Always be sure to note down what you traded.
 Trading instruments could be bonds, stocks, mutual funds, commodity futures, or any other derivatives.
 In addition, you may also include the market or sector you traded in.
 All of this will add significant value to your analysis.

 In this section, you must enter the price you entered and the price you left with.
 You can note down everything that happened in between.
 If you applied a stop loss, write it down and also elaborate on why you chose a specific stop loss.
 Mention the amount of profit or loss you made too.

 We all do know that the market is dynamic and unpredictable.
 We may make several educated guesses, but no one can guarantee the direction of a stock or any derivatives.
 The rapid changes in the market call for rapid decision-making and each of these decisions impacts our trade.

 Make a note of every decision you take and also write down how it affected your capital.
 Do not shy away from writing down decisions you made that caused a financial loss.
-Jot down everything, as this is key to quality self-assessment.
+So jot down everything, as this is key to quality self-assessment.

 What did you notice about the market on a respective day?
 Any new insights you receive can also be included in your journal, which can be used for future reference.
 If there was a pattern you observed, then write about it and state your analysis of it.
 Include data in your journal.
 Feel free to add screenshots if you are using a digital trading journal.

 What became of your trade?
 Did your trade move in your direction and benefit you, or did it move against your direction?
 Did you make a profit, or did you end up in a loss?
 This is certainly a mandatory section to maintain a trading journal.
 Write down how every decision you made impacted your trade.